Ty Panitz

-Ty Panitz (born April 8, 1999) is an American actor.
+Ty Panitz (born April 8, 1999) is an American former child actor.

 Career

 Panitz made his film debut as a child actor in the film Yours, Mine & Ours (2005).
 His other roles include Woody Forrester in How to Eat Fried Worms (2006), Seeley Booth’s son Parker in Bones, Mudbud in the Air Buddies series, and young Riku in Kingdom Hearts Birth by Sleep.